M17-Project/LinHT-hw/README.md

 * 500kHz bandwidth complete IQ transceiver

 ## Software
 Developers can use C/C++/Python as well as (or in conjunction with) GNU Radio flowgraphs.
 Tools such as gcc are built-in.
-The Linux image will be published later.
+The experimental Linux image is available [here](https://m17project.org/linht/).

 ### Supported modes (so far):

+* FM transmission and reception with pre-/de-emphasis and CTCSS,
+* SSB transmission and reception,
 * M17 - transmission and reception,
 * TETRA - reception only,
 * Demo 64QAM transmission at 2Mbps

-Other modes can be added later (analog FM/AM/SSB, FreeDV, APRS, etc.).
+Other modes can be added later (FreeDV, APRS, etc.).

 ## License
 This work is licensed under a